Entrepreneurs Exchange Program (from Bangladesh, India, Myanmar) [Completed]

 The participants of the program from Bangladesh, India, and Myanmar will be placed in professional fellowship placements with Oklahoman small businesses.
 The first round of placements will be in May/June 2015 and participants will spend 4 weeks with these businesses.
 The first week of the program will be spent at both the professional placements and on the University of Oklahoma campus where participants will participate in lectures, discussions and practical sessions focused on the role of entrepreneurship, economic empowerment and small business in society, the importance of budgeting, business plans, strategic communication, leadership and management principles, social media developments, the business/government interface and business ethics.

 The final week of the program will be spent in Washington, D.C. where participants will visit their respective embassies and tour some of the cultural activities the city has to offer.
 Participants will also, before leaving for their home countries, participate in a three-day professional fellows conference with participants in professional exchanges programs from around the world.

-Through this program, participants will specifically:
+Through this program, participants did specifically:

 – Be exposed to the day-to-day workings of the U.S. business workplace through quality professional experiences of four weeks;

 – Gain exposure to a variety of American business organizations and networks in Oklahoma and Washington, D.C.;

 – Get a conceptual and practical background for integrating themselves into the American business environment through conceptual lectures, discussions and exercises to expose them to concepts related to budgeting, business plans, strategic communication, leadership and management principles, social media developments, the business/government interface, intellectual property, contracts and business ethics;